 Returning adult officials complete at least 8 hours of training annually, and newer officials are paired with more experienced officials for ongoing training through mentoring.
 In addition, our field observation program sends experienced observers and clinicians to watch officials work.
 The observers meet with the officials during breaks and after the game and then send them a written report of what they do well and what areas they need to focus on in order to improve.

 Officials are extensively tested on rules and mechanics.
-New officials must take and pass written tests before being able to officiate WHSBLA high school games, and returning officials are tested annually on NFHS rules, NCAA rules, or both.
+New officials must take and pass written tests before being able to officiate WHSBLA high school games, and returning officials are tested annually on both NFHS rules and US Lacrosse Youth Rules..

 A Few Thoughts About Officiating, by Steve Stenersen, President, US Lacrosse